-The 06 Legacy is a nonprofit organization whose mission is to advocate for gray wolves and their ancestral lands by educating the public and breaking misconceptions about wolves, bringing awareness to current legislation, and creating change to protect wolves.
+The 06 Legacy is a nonprofit organization whose mission is to advocate for gray wolves and their ancestral lands by educating the public and breaking misconceptions about wolves, bringing awareness to current legislation, and creating change to save wolves.

 Our namesake is the extraordinary “She Wolf”.
 She was born in 2006 to the Agate Creek Pack in Yellowstone National Park.
 She was radio-collared 832F, but was known as 06 for the year she was born.
 06 dispersed from her pack and met many wolves before she chose 755M and his brother 754M.
 Together they formed the Lamar Canyon Pack, and 06 was the fearless and courageous leader.